-Leveling.
 Land leveling allows maintenance of a uniform water depth within the basin (the area between the levees, also called a paddy) and greatly facilitates subsequent management practices for stand establishment, weed control, and field drainage for harvest.
-When a new field is developed or an old one is improved, an engineering plan is usually developed that includes all the features of the new field such as placement of levees and whether they are straight or contour.
-It also includes position of roads, landings, irrigation intakes, canals, drains and other necessary structures.
+When a new field is developed or an old one is improved, an engineering plan is usually developed that includes all the features of the new field such as the placement of levees and whether they are straight or contour.
+It also includes the position of roads, landings, irrigation intakes, canals, drains, and other necessary structures.
 Often, several leveling options may be prepared and the producer decides which best fits his situation.

-How a field is leveled depends on crops grown, irrigation method, field configuration, soil type, and cost.
-About two thirds of rice fields in the Sacramento Valley are set up to grow rice only, while the others grow row and field crops in a rice rotation.
+How a field is leveled depends on the crops grown, irrigation method, field configuration, soil type, and cost.
+About two-thirds of rice fields in the Sacramento Valley are set up to grow rice only, while the others grow row and field crops in a rice rotation.
 Fields growing rice only often have little or no slope while those in a crop rotation usually have slopes of 0.05 to 0.1%.

-Land leveling allows maintenance of a uniform water depth within the basin Fields may have a uniform slope across the whole field or the slope will vary because the natural contour of the land varies.
-It is more economic to work with the natural contours.
-It is not necessary to have the same slope everywhere in the field.
+Fields may have a uniform slope across the whole field or the slope will vary because the natural contour of the land varies.
 Soil type will affect how a field is leveled, primarily as it relates to whether or not a soil can economically support crops other than rice.
-Inclusions of well-drained soil in a rice field should be avoided if possible in the planning stage to minimize the volume of water needed to maintain a flood.
+Although good for rotational crops, inclusions of well-drained soil in a rice field should be avoided if possible to minimize the volume of water needed to maintain a flood.